brodsa/mgv-vorau/README.md

    - The final report did not show any errors or warnings![HTML Validation](./assets/documentation/testing/validator_html.png)

-   - The final detailed reports:
+   - The final detailed reports of all three pages:
         - [Home Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbrodsa.github.io%2Fmgv-vorau%2Findex.html)
         - [About Us Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbrodsa.github.io%2Fmgv-vorau%2Fabout.html)
         - [Gallery Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbrodsa.github.io%2Fmgv-vorau%2Fgallery.html)

 - Lighthouse
     - The lighthouse report was generated using the Google Chrome Dev Tools.
 The test were run for both desktop and mobile devices.
-    - The initial report indicated the low performance due to the size of hero image.
+    - The initial report indicated the low performance due to the size images.
 After the decreasing the size of images, converting to the webp format and compressing, the performance got remarkable better.
     - **Mobile devices**
         - Home Page ![ home page - lighthouse for mobile](./assets/documentation/testing/validator_lighthouse_mobile_index.png)
         - About Us Page ![ about us page - lighthouse for mobile](./assets/documentation/testing/validator_lighthouse_mobile_about.png)